perchbirdd/Unscrambler/README.md

 midIndex = 8LL * (nSeed1 % 0xD5u);
 ```
 This shows the midtable has a max index of 0xD5 (213), so it has 214 entries and has 8-byte entries.
 The size is
+then 213 * 8 = 1704 bytes.
+The table seems to be padded to the next 16 byte increment if the result is shorter.
+The
-then 214 * 8 = 1712 bytes.
-The only odd thing is that IDA detects the beginning of the midtable as an int prior to an
+only odd thing is that IDA detects the beginning of the midtable as an int prior to an array of bytes, so just know
-array of bytes, so just know that the use of the midtable in the set calculation is the correct base, not the array
+that the use of the midtable in the set calculation is the correct base, not the array used in the return value, which
-used in the return value, which is 4 bytes later.
+is 4 bytes later.

 # Self-Test